Vanille-N/website/data/typ2html/_src/index.typ

 #orange-box[style.]
 // :builder-demo}
 and now the corresponding CSS is not duplicated, resulting in a smaller HTML output!
+In fact, the CSS style is included only if necessary, and at most once.

 You can still overwrite on-the-fly some elements:
 #excerpt.incl(this, "builder-overwrite")